-For those of you who don't mind literally doing the dirty work to help make our city more vibrant naturally, culturally, and sustainably, let's build off the amazing momentum from the GIN Kick-Off event with a day of service restoring a lo'i in Kalihi on Saturday, November 4, 8:00am to 12:30.
-Please join us with your fellow GIN members and anyone else who may be interested.
-Together we can really make a difference in this truly significant effort.
+Students from GIN spent time helping to make our city more vibrant naturally, culturally, and sustainably,by restoring a lo'i in Kalihi on Saturday, November 4, 8:00am to 12:30.
+Together they made a difference in this truly significant effort.

 GIN Hawai'i Conference Information and Updates